Villanova Wildcats baseball

-The Villanova Wildcats baseball team is the varsity intercollegiate baseball program of Villanova University in Philadelphia, Pennsylvania, United States.
+The Villanova Wildcats baseball team is the varsity intercollegiate baseball program of Villanova University in Villanova, Pennsylvania, United States.
 The program's first season was in 1866, and it has been a member of the NCAA Division I Big East Conference since the start of the 1980 season.
-Its home venue is Villanova Ballpark at Plymouth, located on Villanova's campus.
+Its home venue is Villanova Ballpark at Plymouth, located 13 minutes from Villanova’s campus at 810 Germantown Pike Plymouth Meeting, PA.
 Kevin Mulvey is the team's head coach starting in the 2017 season.
 The program has appeared in 2 NCAA Tournaments at the Division I level.

 History

 Early history

 The program's first season of play was 1866.

+Villanova in the NCAA Tournament

 Villanova Ballpark at Plymouth

 Prior to the venue's construction, Villanova played on campus at McGeehan Field until 1998 and at Richie Ashburn Field from 1999 to 2002.
 The stadium holds 750 spectators.

 Head coaches

 Villanova's longest tenured head coach was Art Mahan, who has coached the team for 23 years.